 The EPA is responsible for protecting human and environmental health through the safeguard of recreation waters.
 To do so, molecular methods for identifying host-associated genetic markers of fecal pollution have been developed at EPA.
 These qPCR methods are being adopted by state and local public health agencies, as well as commercial entities.

-NIST, in collaboration with the EPA, is developing a DNA reference material to assess the analytical performance of EPA-developed water quality quantitative polymerase chain reaction (qPCR) testing methods.
-The reference material will consist of 5 levels of plasmid DNA within a stable matrix that can be stored refridgerated and used as-is.
+NIST, in collaboration with the EPA, has developed a DNA reference material to assess the analytical performance of EPA-developed water quality quantitative polymerase chain reaction (qPCR) testing methods.
+The reference material consists of 6 levels of plasmid DNA within a stable matrix that can be stored refrigerated and used as-is.

 Material characterization was described in a NIST Special Publication.
 Droplet digital PCR (ddPCR) was used to assign copy number concentration for each of the 6 levels.